 - wearing proper-fitting shoes

 Foot ulcers can return after they’ve been treated.
-Scar tissue can become infected if the area is aggravated again, so your doctor may recommend you wear diabetic shoes to prevent ulcers from returning.
+Scar tissue can become infected if the area is aggravated again, so your doctor may recommend you wear shoes specially designed for people with diabetes to prevent ulcers from returning.

 If you begin to see blackened flesh around an area of numbness, see your doctor right away to seek treatment for an infected foot ulcer.
 If untreated, ulcers can cause abscesses and spread to other areas on your feet and legs.

 At this point, ulcers can often only be treated by surgery, amputation, or replacement of lost skin by synthetic skin substitutes.

 When caught early, foot ulcers are treatable.
 See a doctor right away if you develop a sore on your foot, as the likelihood of infection increases the longer you wait.
 Untreated infections may require amputations.

 While your ulcers heal, stay off your feet and follow your treatment plan.
 Diabetic foot ulcers can take several weeks to heal.

 Ulcers may take longer to heal if your blood sugar is high and constant pressure is applied to the ulcer.

 Remaining on a diet that helps you meet your glycemic targets and off-loading pressure from your feet is the most effective way to allow your foot ulcers to heal.

 Once an ulcer has healed, consistent preventive care will help you stop an ulcer from ever returning.